mrf345/flask_minify/README.md

         the pattern as such:
             minify(app, bypass=['blueprint_name.*'])

-        when whitelisting script types, include '' (empty string) in the list to include script blocks which are missing the type attribute.
+        when using `script_types` include '' (empty string) in the list to include script blocks which are missing the type attribute.
         '''
 ```